nikhilgoud/cachize-decorator/README.md

 ### As Service

+This can be used in any Angular app, which uses the same implementation.

-Service has `get` method with arguments
+Service has one `get` method with arguments
 - `fallback`: Observable
 - `keyHash`: Unique Key can be a Function or string
 - `options`: config options(same as decorator)